-I took in the spirit of Dwarka instantly, the spiritual air hung over me, had started working magic on me.
-I took to the seaside, mostly colourless, lined with concrete wall, dotted with temples and bespattered with cow dung.
-You won’t call that picturesque, but it is inviting in its own way.
-I started my journey with the Meerabai temple.
+It took me seconds to take in the spirit of Dwarka; the spiritual air hung over me, and started working its magic.
+I took to the seaside, mostly colourless, lined with concrete wall, and dotted with temples.
+Nothing you would like to call picturesque, but inviting in its own way.

 “Meerabai’s love was different; she never expected to be loved.
 She wished a bond, a holy bond between Aatma (soul – mortal) and Parmatma (God – Immortal).
 There were no boundaries in that love, she forgot herself to remember the divine.”
 Harish our guide told me and the other foreign tourists who were with us.

 I took a quiet corner for myself to look at the activities.
 Lulled by the evening sea breeze, I tried imbibing the calm of the place, somewhere in my mind, picturing Meerabai singing for her Krishna.
 Harish had another story for me, again of the eternal love of Meera.
 When she disappeared in Dwarka, a piece of cloth of her saree was left behind on the Krishna idol.
 She had merged with the god she loved and prayed.
-Some say she fled away, and it is only those ‘some’ who believe in their saying, for the masses she had found her love.
+Some say she fled away, and it is only those ‘some’ who believed in their saying, for the masses she had found her love.

 Three kilometers away from the main temple is the Rukmani temple perched on a breezy stretch of backwater.
 Mythology puts that Goddess Rukmini opted to stay here and bless the devotees.
 The temple is an architectural masterpiece.
-Taking religion out of the story, Dwarka teaches you the different forms in which love existed in Krishna’s life – there was Radha’s ecstatic love, then Rukmini’s love which existed as commitment, Draupadi’s love which was respect and then Meera’s love which was devotion.
-Only a feeling like love can exist in so many forms and still be worshipped.
+Taking religion out of the story, Dwarka teaches you the different forms in which love existed in Krishna’s life – there was Radha’s ecstatic love, then Rukmini’s love which existed as commitment, Draupadi’s love which was respect and then Meera’s which was devotion.
+Only a feeling like love can exist in so many forms and still be worshiped.

 I went further in search of ‘Atlantis of India’, Bet Dwarka.
 Various marine excavations around Bet Dwarka have indeed revealed a good and planned city.
 I shared glances with Harish, he looked eager to share the story.
 Vedic scriptures say that Lord Krishna settled here with his Yadav clan to save them from Jarasandha, the evil king of Mathura (Krishna’s home place).
 Since Bheema was ordained to kill Jarasandha, Krishna had to leave Mathura with his clan and establish a new fortified city.
 With the help of Viswakarma, the divine architect, a dazzling Golden City was erected and christened as Kushasthali or Dwaravati.
 It later became Dwarka.
-After the death of Krishna, the city was submerged, only to excavated centuries later.
+After the death of Krishna, the city was submerged, only to be excavated centuries later.

-I looked at the temple again, the steeple towers, the huge flag and the throng of devotees on the stairs – images of bhajan singing saffron dhoti clad boys, women in long queues who must have travelled distances to come and offer their offerings, children who had been told stories of Krishna and men for whom God is the only one they can trust, flash before me.
+I looked at the temple again, the steeple towers, the huge flag and the throng of devotees on the stairs – images of bhajan singing saffron dhoti clad boys, women in long queues who must have traveled distances to come and offer their offerings, children who had been told stories of Krishna and men for whom God is the only one they can trust, flashed before me.
 What had they all come for in this remote western town?
 Isn’t there one thing that binds all these stories and images?
 Devotion or say faith or call it love.
 You feel that buoyant joy here, a feeling that you have been dragged out of the stream of life, the continuous time and space continuum you live in, to a place where everything has settled, where you find calmness in roaring sea and pace in the mystic stories of Meera and Krishna.
 And standing in the midst of this divinity, staring at how all the life processes condense into devotion or love, you realize that love is the central force where all forces mingle.
 Love is devotion.
 Love is awareness.
 Krishna is awareness, Meera is love.